eagle-io/docs/source/topics/nodes/types.rst

 |

 |icon-datasource| Data Source
 	Data Sources automatically acquire or receive timeseries data using a variety of different transport options.
-Connect to a :term:`data logger` or get collect data from a file.
+Connect to a :term:`data logger` or collect data from files.
 Data Sources can be created inside Locations only.

 |